jazzsequence/TheLongCon/README.md

 * Refine Basic Mechanics
 * Expand the concept of "GM-less" games/campaigns (mentioned but never wrote rules for this) or else remove entirely
 * Use GitHub pages to build an actual site for this to live
+* Resources & money
+* Items and equipment
 * ???

 ## Changelog